Whenuapai: Airlines of Whenuapai (Chronological Order)

 † This was as scheduled operations on its own account.
 As QANTAS owned half of TEAL until 1961; before then its aircraft only appeared at Whenuapai if chartered by TEAL, or if its aircraft were chartered for a trip across to New Zealand, although it did occasionally appear at Whenuapai between 1956-61 with its Super Constellations at peak traffic times.

 Economy

 The initial main source of income in Whenuapai came from logging kauri.
 After the trees were cut down gum diggers arrived.
-The gum diggers sold their gum at Sinton's store at Brigham Creek or in Hobsonville.
+The gum diggers sold their gum at Sinton's store at Brigham's Creek or in Hobsonville.
 After the gum diggers had left most land owners converted their property to pasture or for growing crops.

 Tobacco was grown as a crop in Whenuapai and by 1929 more than 120,000 pounds of tobacco were produced at Whenuapai and nearby Riverhead.
 By 1940 however tobacco production would cease and Motueka became the main area for tobacco cultivation.
 This was due to increasing taxes and increasing labour costs making tobacco cultivation unprofitable.